 Whatever the reason is, It’s ok, you’ve come to the right place.
 It’s perfectly natural to feel lonely at times while solo backpacking.
 I know I’ve felt travel loneliness on multiple occasions since I started solo backpacking in 2010.
 That age old question has been asked more times than I can remember, and to answer it…

-The simple answer is YES, of course anybody who solo travels for a prolonged amount of times feels it, we’re human.
+The simple answer is YES, of course anybody who solo travels for a prolonged amount of time will feel lonely backpacking; we’re human.
 But It’s not because we’re solo backpacking, or traveling by ourselves.

 Solo backpacking, traveling by ourselves doesn’t mean lonely travel

-It’s ok, in this post I’ll explain what I mean, and we’ll dive into the times you might feel lonely solo traveling, when it could happen, why sometimes It can be good to feel lonely and how you can get over that travel loneliness while solo backpacking.
+It’s ok, in this post I’ll explain what I mean, and we’ll dive into the times you might feel lonely solo traveling, when it could happen, why sometimes It can be good to feel lonely and how to cope with feeling lonely while solo traveling.

 You’re not the only solo traveler out there